flashokillerify/TeleGram-scraper-v2.0/Readme.md

 Step 5.
 Run Export file and scrap the members

 Step 6.
-Finally Run the Add file to add the members in your Group
+Finally Run the Add file to add.py the members in your Group

 ------------------------------------------------------------------------------